An easy recipe for cheesy broccoli chicken rice made in the slow cooker. Family friendly comfort food!

 Who’s in the mood for some comfort food?
 This cold weather had me wanting something cheesy and comforting, and I didn’t want to exert any effort.
 Don’t you love it when you can make a tasty dish that’s allergy friendly, simple, and it requires very little effort?
 This is that kind of dish.

-Chicken with broccoli is one of my favorite combinations, and with the addition of cheese, this was just perfect.
+Chicken with broccoli is always a favorite combination, and with the addition of cheese, this is just perfect.
 This dish is so easy, and very comforting.
 It’s filling, tasty, creamy, and cheesy.
-I added the broccoli at the very end so that it retained its nutrients and didn’t turn to mush.
+Be sure to add the broccoli at the very end so that it retains its nutrients and doesn’t turn to mush.

 - 1 Tablespoon olive oil

 - 1½ pounds chicken breasts, cut into large chunks